2020 Chinese census: Background

-Controversies
+Revisions

 On April 27, 2021, the Financial Times reported that according to some sources who know the data of the seventh census, Chinese population in 2020 did not meet 1.4 billion.
 Chinese state media say that Chinese mainland population in 2019 was 1.40005 billion.
 If true, this would indicate the first population decline since the Great Leap Forward.

 On April 28, 2021, Bloomberg News, quoting the Chinese state media outlet the Global Times, reported that it is unlikely there would be a drop in the total population in the 2020 census, citing a comment by Lu Jiehua, a professor at Peking University.
 Still, it was reported that China's population may peak in 2022, which is much earlier than previously estimated.

-In May 2021 the National Bureau of Statistics of China released a report revising the data for the previous 10 years before the 2020 census.
+In May 2021, the National Bureau of Statistics of China released a report revising the data for the previous 10 years before the 2020 census.
 They announced that there were about 10 million more births between 2011 and 2019 than previously thought.
 That means there were actually more births before Beijing ended one-child policy in 2016.